DomoticASW/.github/profile/04-DevOps.md

 A limitation of this method is that the submodule points to a specific commit of the client repository.
 As a result, updates to the client repository are not automatically reflected in the server repository and must be manually updated.

+## Roomba

+This is one of the emulated device and is conveniently packaged as a Docker image.

+### Docker image definition

+In order to keep the image as lean and optimized as possible it was decided to rely upon the [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/formats/docker.html) sbt plugin which allows to automatically build a Docker image of the project.

+### Publishing the Docker image

+A [GitHub action](https://github.com/DomoticASW/roomba/blob/main/.github/workflows/publish-docker-image.yaml) was set up in order to build and publish the docker image after every release (which is done manually).

+The action is based on the [suggested one](https://docs.docker.com/build/ci/github-actions/multi-platform) by the Docker documentation.
+The main changes are:

+- It also sets up Java and sbt
+- It uses the sbt plugin to generate the Dockerfile
+- It also adds a specific version tag to the image
+- It uses another action to update the DockerHub repository description with the content of the README file

 # Other doc

 - [Description](./README.md)